 In August, the channel reached 1000 subscribers.
 I made a celebratory video.
 In this video, a vocoder appeared for the first time on the channel - a very brief vocalisation put through the Fizmo's on-board vocoder.

 In October, I began a new series: "reply" videos.
 This required custom intro and outro sequences, and in these I introduced the 1920s German Expressionist aesthetic that has since become a mainstay of the channel.
 It is achieved by completely desaturating the image, increasing the contrast, and then overlaying solid blue with the "Hue" blending mode, and then solid white overlaid with the "Overlay" blend mode.
 Then lumpy film grain is overlaid on top of that.
 (This grain was obtained by pointing the camera into darkness, and increasing its ISO to some ridiculous level that it couldn't handle.
 The resulting footage is basically pure grain, which can be overlaid onto anything.)
-Later I began using a similar treatment on the main footage of the Reply videos to give them a unique aesthetic - the footage itself is desatured, its contrast increased, and then a solid of RGB(0,108,255) overlaid using the "Soft Light" blend mode.
+Later I began using a similar treatment on the main footage of the Reply videos to give them a unique aesthetic - the footage itself is desaturated, its contrast increased, and then a solid of RGB(0,108,255) overlaid using the "Soft Light" blend mode.

 neoreactionary testosterone (Nov 20) (BASIC animation of blood shards)